vilemkrejcar/Version-Control-with-Git-JEM234---FInal-project/ad_merge_strats.md

 git merge
 ```

-Fast forward is the most default type of merging in git.
+Fast forward is the most default type of merging in Git.
 It is used primarly when there are no new commits on the main branch so we can merge new commits linearly and move the HEAD pointer to the latest commit.
 The visualization bellow shows how the changes on the feature branch where linearly implemented to the develop (main) branch.

 <img src="images/merge-without-ff@2x.png" alt="Visualization" width="600"/>